-CRISIS: Fentanyl addiction on the rise in Kansas
+Crisis: Fentanyl addiction on the rise in Kansas

 “I later found out that it was fentanyl, but by then, it already had me.
 I was mentally and physically already addicted to them,” said the 19-year-old.

-“It’s so easily accessed now that it is nothing and it is cheap.
-You can get a pill from some people for a dollar,” said the 33-year-old.
+“It’s so easily accessed now that it is nothing, and it is cheap.
+You can get a pill from some people for a dollar,” said the 33-year-old man.

 Mallory Capps, the director of nursing at Bel Aire Recovery Center, said she has never seen this many people needing help.